Mahjong: Examples of winning hands

-A high-scoring hand formed using only circles, known as a pure hand.
+A high-scoring hand formed using only circles is known as a pure hand.
 The hand is made of chows, pungs, and the eyes of circles.

 Most players include table variations in their games, of which some non-standard are included.
-The hands of seven different pairs and 13 orphans are examples which do not have four melds and the eyes.
+The hands of seven different pairs and 13 orphans are examples that do not have four melds and the eyes.
 They are described in more detail below.

 Repeated hands

-If the dealer wins the hand, they will remain the dealer and an extra hand is played in addition to the minimum 16 hands in a match.
+If the dealer wins the hand, they will remain the dealer, and an extra hand is played in addition to the minimum 16 hands in a match.

 An extra hand is also played if there is no winner by the time all the accessible tiles in the wall have been drawn.
-When there is no winner it is known as a goulash hand.
-Depending on table rules, the winner of the next game may take an agreed number of points from each player, carrying over the points from the non-winning hand to the winning one.
-If there are two or three goulash hands in a row then the winner would collect a considerable number of points from each player on top of their scoring hand.
+When there is no winner, it is known as a goulash hand.
+Depending on the table rules, the winner of the next game may take an agreed number of points from each player, carrying over the points from the non-winning hand to the winning one.
+If there are two or three goulash hands in a row, then the winner would collect a considerable number of points from each player on top of their scoring hand.
 Because extra hands may be played every time a dealer wins or if there is a goulash hand, a match of 16 hands can easily become a match of 20 or even much more.

 As table rules add a large amount of flexibility for players, they can choose to disregard the rule of extra hands and pass on the dealership regardless of who wins or if it results in a goulash hand.
 This puts a maximum estimated limit on the game duration and provides some amount of predictability.